Abhi-1504/SteelEyeAssignment/README.md

 ## Files
 --------

-* config.cfg            : Configuration file consisting of paths and informations required for script to work.
+* config.cfg            : Configuration file consisting of paths and information required for script to work.

 * controller.py         : This is the main script that calls the specific function from helper_functions module to execute the steps for the assignment in the required sequence.